saikot-paul/BlackJack/README.md

     * newCard()
       * function activated when the new card button is pressed
       * used to add new card to player's hand
+    * restart()
+      * function activated when restart button is pressed
+      * starts the game over and cleans the interface to beginning
+      * users must press the start game button in order for a new game to commence
+    * getRandomInt()
+      * helper function used to get integer value between 2 and 11
     * getSum()
       * helper function used to get current sum of player's hand
     * getCardString()